-Books // natural history, Indigenous knowledge systems, landscape studies, participatory mapping, place making, oral histories, cultural heritage, museums
+Books // natural history, Indigenous knowledge systems, landscape studies, participatory mapping, place-making, oral history, cultural heritage, museums

 Journal Articles // Teaching Indigenous knowledge in design, Indigenous hang out places,